- Salmon P. Chase College of Law at Northern Kentucky University, J.D., 2008

 - The Honorable Charles J. Kubicki, Jr., Hamilton County Court of Common Pleas, 2005-2009

-Jay is an associate in the Vorys Cincinnati office and is a member of the firm’s litigation group.
+Jay is a partner in the Vorys Cincinnati office and is a member of the firm’s litigation group.
 His practice is focused on business and commercial litigation with specific experience in all aspects of transportation law.
 Jay also has experience in brand protection and reputation issues, insurance and employment litigation, defending corporations in False Claims Act cases and government contract cases, and complex commercial litigation.

 His notable experience includes: